-The Cyber Trust charity was founded to help keep children and vulnerable people safe in an increasingly complex cyber world.
+The Cyber Trust (a charitable incorporated organisation) was founded to help keep children and vulnerable people safe in an increasingly complex cyber world.
 A particular focus was seen to be Gloucestershire where collaboration had been particularly strong with the Office of the Police and Crime Commissioner and with the Chief Constable of Police.
 Initially the Trustees fulfilled these Objects by working primarily within Gloucestershire and in Secondary Schools.
-Such Face2Face work was popular and many requests have been forthcoming.
+Such Face2Face work was popular and many requests have been and continue to be forthcoming.
 However, it was clear that demand was exceeding the available resource.

 Following an evaluation of this work, the Trustees had a concern for some groups of young people who may not be easily able to access information via the Face2Face approach: we have in mind those with special needs and learning difficulties as well as those from particular demographic groups.
 With that in mind the Trustees are currently looking to develop an App in 2020 to provide guidance for online security and safety, in particular for late primary / early secondary age groups.